javier-lazaro/SimplyQRL/README.md

 # SimplyQRL

-**License:** MIT License
+*A simple Quantum Reinforcement Learning library*

 ## Overview

 SimplyQRL is a Python library designed to support research and experimentation in **Quantum Reinforcement Learning (QRL)**, with a special focus on **hybrid quantum-classical agents** based on Parameterized Quantum Circuits (PQCs).

+It integrates seamlessly with **Gymnasium** environments, ensuring compatibility with widely used reinforcement learning benchmarks.
+The quantum components are implemented using **PennyLane**, a leading Python library for differentiable quantum programming, enabling efficient simulation and optimization of quantum circuits alongside classical machine learning tools.

-It provides a modular and extensible framework for comparing classical deep reinforcement learning agents with quantum-enhanced counterparts under standardized conditions.
+SimplyQRL provides a modular and extensible framework for comparing classical deep reinforcement learning agents with quantum-enhanced counterparts under standardized and controlled conditions.

 ## Purpose